Chapter 36 BWV 111 Was mein Gott will, das g'scheh allzeit

 Two oboes accompany the voice above the continuo and their long notes have a sepulchral feel befitting the grave.
 But they emerge from these sustained chords of accompaniment to weave a quietly resigned, contrapuntal texture around the voice's final line----oh blissful and long awaited ending.

 Death may still be sad because of the loss of loved ones but it is only a journey towards the longed-for redemption.
 Even the oboe suspension on the final chord suggests a death sigh; but it is not one to linger over.
 Structurally this recitative moves us gently back to the key of the closing chorale about which enough has been said.
 Despite the minor mode its mood is strongly affirmative.

 There remains only the duet, the longest movement of the cantata and the only one predominantly in the major mode.
 The text affirms----I shall follow Him through Death with firm footsteps----there will be no bitterness when I come to be touched by His hand.
 This is a statement of undoubted positivity and optimism.

 Bach chose the alto and the tenor voices, thus ensuring that all four voices had solo parts.
 Perhaps he set it as a duet so as to convey the universality surrounding themes of faith, death and redemption.
 It is not so much a matter of what I shall do--the message now applies to us all, universally.

 The ritornello has something of a Handelian quality about it, reminiscent of his Concerti Grossi opus 6.
-By now we should be aware that the image of firm, resolute or treading footsteps was one with which Bach was always tempted.
+By now we should be aware that the image of firm, resolute or treading footsteps was one which always tempted Bach.
 Interestingly however, this action is not represented in the movement, as we might expect, with a marching rhythm of two or four beats in the bar.
 This is in 3/4 time:--a minuet yes, but a minuet of a strongly assertive and confident character.
 But this should not surprise us; we have seen how Bach often takes suite rhythms, particularly minuet and gavotte, to represent the civilized movements of souls progressing towards heaven.